EC-SIM/OpenFoamZSWPemfcToolbox/README.md

 - considering anode activation overpotential
 - simplified Butler-Vollmer equation for modelling of activation overpotential of anode and cathode
 - implementation of hydrogen crossover
-- implementation of "postProcessing" functunality of OpenFOAM
+- implementation of "postProcessing" functionality of OpenFOAM
 - implementation of "fvOption" functionality of OpenFOAM (e.g. fixed values can be defined)

+A schematic description of the pemfcFoam solver and the convergence preocedure are illustraded below.

 ![Shematic description of pemfcFoam Solver](schematicDescription_pemfcFoam.png)

 ![Convergence procedure pemfcFoam solver](Convergence_procedure_pemfcFoam.png)

+## Getting started
+The pemfcFoam solver can be used in OpenFOAM v7.To get started the OpenFoamZSWPemfcToolbox has to be copied to user home directory.

 ## Example
+An examplary case for the pemfcFOAM solver is prepared.
+It decribes a single channel model of ZSW 300 cm² automotive design (graphite BPP) operated under automotive operating conditions.
+The detailed description can be found in the xxx.pdf file.

 ## Publications